Australia's Billabong says director weighs LBO, shares jump

 MELBOURNE (Reuters) - Australian surfwear company Billabong International Ltd (BBG.AX), which had potential buyers withdraw takeover offers last month, said on Monday one of its directors wanted to investigate a possible leveraged buyout of the firm.

-The company said board member Paul Naude would stand aside from his role as president of the Americas for six weeks while he looked at putting together a buyout proposal.
+The company said board member Paul Naude would stand aside from his role as president of the Americas while he looked at putting together a buyout proposal.